Wave: Mobile App Platform

 I helped conduct user testing sessions where we received feedback from youth participating in YMCA programs regarding our wireframes, allowing us to iterate for future prototypes.
 The feedback we received included:

-Align project categories with primary youth interests (surveyed popular topics for youth)
+Better align project categories with primary youth interests so we created a survey to determine popular topics for youth

 Allow for youth to post updates about projects and be motivated by viewing others' project updates

 Allow for youth to find organizations and peers based on distance